Vault Configuration ¶

 .env

-or - Multiple files will be created for each key=value pair.
+or - Separate files will be created for each key=value pair.

 See the example below in this document for the